zerefwayne/dummy-newman-ui/README.md

 1. Run `npm install` to install dependencies.
 2. Run `npm install -g http-server-spa`.
 3. Run `http-server-spa dummyweb index.html 8081` and head over to http://localhost:8081 to see the webpage.
-4. Run `node dummynewman/index.js` to start the dummy newman job.
+4. Run `cd dummynewman && node index.js` to start the dummy newman job.
 5. It will automatically spawn the daemon and connect to it.

 ## Spawning the daemon